Basilica of Saint-Quentin: Organ

 The organ was completely destroyed by fire in 1669.

-A new grand organ was donated by Louis XIV of France, completed in 1703.
+A new grand organ was donated by Louis XIV, completed in 1703.

 It fills the space above the last bay of the nave.

 The organ case was built by Robert Clicquot between 1699 and 1703.

 The cabinet was drawn by Jean Bérain.

 Its rich design incorporates large seraphim angels with outstretched wings, cherub musicians and a medallion representing the Assumption of the Virgin supported by two angels.

 There is a statue of the apostle Quentin on the central turret, executed by Pierre Vaideau, one of the king's carpenters.

 The support platform was made by the local sculptor Girard de la Motte.

 In 1840 Antoine Sauvage, a follower of Aristide Cavaillé-Coll, undertook a full restoration.

 He installed a Barker machine and made changes that reflected the new romantic aesthetic.

 In 1917 the piping was melted, the mechanism destroyed and the cabinet seriously damaged.

 The cabinet was rebuilt during the restoration of the basilica.

 Haerpfer-Erman of Boulay-Moselle, was given the job of reconstructing the organ in 1961, and the new organ was inaugurated on 27–28 May 1967.

 It has four keyboards with 61 notes and a pedal with 32 notes.